Academic Program Guide

 Social Studies 8

-Students study the history, government and economics of the United States between 1765 and the Civil War.
+Students study the history, government and economics of the United States between 1776 and the Reconstruction through different perspectives.
 Major events studied include:

 Grades 9 - 12